CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/README.md

     [project's dashboard](https://console.cloud.google.com/home/dashboard?project=cdp-{{ cookiecutter.municipality_slug }}).
 5. Create a [Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts/create?project=cdp-{{ cookiecutter.municipality_slug }}).
     -   Set the Service Acount Name to: "GitHub Actions Runner".
-    -   Click Create.
+    -   Click "Create".
     -   Grant the access to the project for the service account:
         -   Select the "Owner" (Full access to all resources) role.
     -   Do not grant users access to this service account.
-    -   Click Done.
+    -   Click "Done".
 6. On the "Service Accounts" dashboard, select the newly created service acount.
 7. Generate a new JSON Key for the Service Account.
     -   Navigate to the "Keys" tab.